 7. Manage staff

-– May you be a hospital pharmacist or a community pharmacist; managing staff is a vital part of your role.
+May you be a hospital pharmacist or a community pharmacist; managing staff is a vital part of your role.
 Your duties may include handling staff under your helm.
-You may train pharmacy technicians, students, even interns.
+You may train pharmacy technicians and interns.

 8. Perform admin tasks